Solskjaer targets more signings in search for fast start | Malay Mail

 United have already seen midfielder Ander Herrera depart for Paris Saint-Germain and while question marks remain over the futures of Belgian striker Romelu Lukaku and the talismanic Paul Pogba, Solskjaer is continuing to prepare for the new season with the Frenchman central to his plans.

 “I am looking to get everyone to get their form back to when we first came in.
-It is not just about Pogba, it is about all of us as a team,” he said, adding that Lukaku was not fit to face the Italian side on Saturday.
+It is not just about Pogba, it is about all of us as a team,” he said, adding that Lukaku was not fit to face the Italian side yesterday.

 “Everyone has been spot on in pre-season in training and the games.
 I have been very encouraged.